Vietnam - Country Note

 • Social funds.
 A social fund is a fund established for not-for-profit purposes to support and encourage the development of culture, education, health, sports, science, and agriculture, rural area purposes.

 • Charitable funds.
-A charitable fund is a fund established for not-for-profit purposes to remedy difficulties caused by acts of natural diseases, fire, epidemics, accidents and other persons in need of the assistance.
+A charitable fund is a fund established for not-for-profit purposes to remedy difficulties caused by acts of natural diseases, fire, epidemics, accidents and other persons in need of assistance.

 • Associations.
 An association is a voluntary organization of Vietnamese citizens or organizations conducting the same business, having the same interests, or united by a common goal.
 An association operates to protect and advance the lawful rights and interests of the association itself, its members and the community.
 Associations may exist for various reasons (e.g., animal or environmental protection, cultural activities, educational activities, professional activities, or sports activities).